EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

 ### tools.array.sub2ind_array

-sub2ind_array Linear index from multiple subscripts. sub2ind_array is used to determine the equivalent single index corresponding to a given set of subscript values.
+sub2ind_array Linear index from multiple subscripts. sub2ind_array is used to determine the equivalent single index corresponding to a given set of subscript values. sub2ind_array is identical to matlab function sub2ind except for the